 - Guided tours (booked in advance) – Walking trips to Bellamirada, Cala Ganduf, Ses Sitges, la Serra de ses Figueres, el Faro de Ensiola, and the Puig de Picamosques.
 There is also some routes to be done by kayak or snorkelling.

-- Self guided routes – walk around the bay of the port, from the port to S’Espalmador passing through the military area and the beach, walk up to the Castle (takes about 15 minutes walk uphill), visit the archaeological findings of Pla de ses Figueres, visit to the ethnologic museum and the botanical gardens, and the longer excursion to the Ensiola Lighthouse.
+- Self-guided routes – walk around the bay of the port, from the port to S’Espalmador passing through the military area and the beach, walk up to the Castle (takes about 15 minutes to walk uphill), visit the archaeological findings of Pla de ses Figueres, visit to the ethnologic museum and the botanical gardens, and the longer excursion to the Ensiola Lighthouse.

 Cabrera Rules & Regulations